 FREQUENTLY ASKED QUESTIONS

 I’m worried that I’ll be too slow and get left behind or frustrate the group.
-Can I do this?
+Will I be OK?

 Yes!
 It isn't a race and every group has a range of fitness levels; even among a group of pro riders someone has to be the least fit.
 We strongly encourage camaraderie in our groups so that everyone feels supported to enjoy their own experience at their own pace free from this worry.
 On the big climbs, it’s best for everyone to ride their own pace.
 Once the first riders reach the top, we encourage them to head back down to ride with and support those behind.
 It’s a great morale boost to help you reach the top!